 There are many factors to consider as employees come back to the office.
-This includes ensuring areas are properly sanitized, temperature checks are completed, and employees workstations are at least six feet apart to comply with social distancing guidelines.
+This includes employee health and safety, as well as productivity and efficiency.
 Technology is another important asset to consider when planning for employees to come back into the office.

 Here are 6 things to consider as you prepare your technology for your business’ return to work.